Why Brunei's Princess Sarah designed head scarves for women

 After the event, Yusof accompanied Princess Sarah to the parking lot, and impulsively asked her to collaborate on a line of headscarves.

 "The worst she can do is say no," Yusof remembers thinking.
 "She just smiled and didn't say much.
 It was really crazy.
-I never thought that was actually going to happen.
+I never thought that was actually going to happen."

 A few days later, Princess Sarah's sister-in-law, Noorsurainah Tengah, called up.